Are you looking for the best swaddle blankets for your baby? Comforting a newborn baby can be daunting for new parents.

 You can begin to swaddle your baby on the day they are born.
 We recommend you get as much skin to skin contact as possible at first to improve bonding and promote breastfeeding.
 It’s a good time to ask your nurse or midwife to demonstrate the swaddle technique for you.

 How often should I swaddle?

 A newborn can be swaddled for 12-20 hours per day.
 They should be given time for skin to skin contact and to freely move.
-As baby grows you should reduce the amount of time you spend swaddling in the day.
+As your baby grows, you should reduce the amount of time you spend swaddling in the day.

 When should I stop swaddling?

 Around 14 weeks (3-4 months) your baby will learn to roll over.
-If baby is attempting to roll you should stop swaddling.
+If your baby is attempting to roll, you should stop swaddling.
 If you have an adjustable arm swaddle blanket you can switch to baby sleeping with their arms free from the blanket.

 Am swaddling too tight?